qwertydelle/valgm/README.md

 # Valorant GM Alpha

 A single-player esport simulation game about the game valorant.
-Make trades, set rosters, draft rookies, and try to build the next dynasty, all from within your web browser.
-The game is implemented entirely in client-side JavaScript, backed by IndexedDB.
+Make trades, set rosters, draft rookies, and try to build the next VCT Champion winning team.
+The game is implemented entirely in client side JavaScript, backed by IndexedDB.
 This game is a fork of LOL GM by Jeremy Scheff.

 ## Installing and Running